Michmcb/ConfigTextFile/README.md

 {
 	ConfigFile file = result.ConfigTextFile;

-	// We can interpret it as an IConfigurationSection by using GetSection string myString = file.GetSection("SomeSection:SomeKey").Value;

 	// We can just directly get the string this way.
 This is less verbose, but throws exceptions when keys are not found or are not a single string myString = file["SomeSection:SomeKey"];

-	// And finally this lets us use the IConfigElement interface IConfigElement singleString = file.GetElement("SomeSection:SomeKey");
+	// This lets us use the IConfigElement interface IConfigElement singleString = file.GetElement("SomeSection:SomeKey");

 	// Throws an exception if the above key was not found